 It’s no secret that here at Sönd, we’re fans of silica.
 It’s the superstar ingredient in our alkalising skincare range and the key ingredient that makes us stand out in our holistic approach to skincare.

-Silica has countless beneficial properties for our body, so let’s take a deeper look at this amazing substance.
+Silica is a natural product and has countless beneficial properties for our body, so let’s take a deeper look at this amazing substance.

-What is silica and is it Different from Silicon?
+What is Silica Made of?
+Is it Different from Silicon?

 Silica is a chemical compound, which means that it’s made of more than one chemical element.
 Just like carbon dioxide is a compound and consists of carbon and oxygen, silica consists of silicon and oxygen.
 It’s also therefore called silicon dioxide.

 So, silica is the compound, silicon is the raw element.
-Silicon readily bonds with oxygen to form silica, and for this reason (and since there’s an abundance of oxygen on earth), silicon is rarely found in nature.
-Silica, is and is a very common element in the earth's crust.
+Silicon readily bonds with oxygen to form silica, and for this reason (and since there’s an abundance of oxygen on earth), it's rarely present in nature.
+Silica is and is a very common element in the earth's crust.

 (Silicone on the other hand is a synthetic, man made rubberised substance made by combining silicon, oxygen, carbon and hydrogen.
 It’s used as an alternative to plastic and in surgical implants.)

-Silica is found in sand, glass, quartz crystals, opals, flint and granite - and those little dehydration sachets found in new handbags and shoe boxes (as well as the now ubiquitous Covid lateral flow test kits).
+Silica is found in sand, glass, quartz crystals, opals, flint and granite - and those little dehydration sachets used in new handbags and shoe boxes (as well as the now familiar Covid lateral flow test kits).

 It’s also the third most abundant trace element in the human body after iron and zinc.
 Therefore it’s vitally important to many of our bodily functions.